-Read the entire manual before attempting to install or operate the water heater.
-Pay close attention to the General Safety Information on pages 4 and 5.
-If you don't follow the safety rules, the water heater may not operate safely.
-It could cause property damage, injury and/or death.
+Read the "General Safety Information" section, pages 4-5 of this manual first and then the entire manual carefully.
+If you don't follow the safety rules, the water heater will not operate properly.
+It could cause DEATH, SERIOUS BODILY INJURY AND/OR PROPERTY DAMAGE.

-This manual contains instructions for the installation, operation, and maintenance of the water heater.
+This manual contains instructions for the installation, operation, and maintenance of the gas-fired water heater.
 It also contains warnings throughout the manual that you must read and be aware of.
 All warnings and all instructions are essential to the proper operation of the water heater and your safety.
+Since we cannot put everything on the first few pages, RE AD THE ENTIRE MANUAL BE FORE ATTEMPTING TO INSTALL OR OPERATE THE WATER HEATER.